WILLISTOWN CONSERVATION TRUST

 Foraging Walk

-Join our knowledgeable staff on a nature walk to learn about foraging and the healing and nourishing power of local plants.
+Join our knowledgeable farm staff on a nature walk during which we will learn about foraging and the power of local plants to heal and nourish our bodies.
 Come prepared to taste plants you’ve never tasted before!
+Register Here

 Buzzed with the Bees